Inside every person is a desire to be kind.

 - Write a heartfelt letter to someone you haven’t seen in a while and include old pictures of you with them if you have any.

-- If someone you know is going through a tough time, send them a care package with their favorite snacks and a pad of sticky notes with encouraging, handwritten messages.
+- If someone you know is going through a tough time, send them a care package with the best chocolate, their favorite snacks, and a pad of sticky notes with encouraging handwritten messages.